zachleat/zachleat.com/_posts/2025-10-14-starcraft.md

 I have some old work and personal computers sitting around and was able to install Battle.net and StarCraft II on 4 different machines (some Windows, some macOS) for a little family LAN party — it was *awesome*.

-Watching our 8 and 10 year old shout out cooperative instructions as we battled against the computer was special — a nod to the before-times: playing video games with friends in childhood basements.
+Watching our 8 and 10 year olds shout cooperative instructions as we battled against the computer was special — a nod to the before-times: playing video games with friends in childhood basements.

 A few caveats: